artefactual-labs/clockify-tool/README.md

 ### Updating a time entry

+NOTE: This functionality is currently disabled as it needs to be updated to work with the new API.

 The `update` (or `u`) command is used to update an existing time entry.

 Help for the update command: